huggingface/lerobot/examples/4_train_policy_with_script.md

 ## Resuming a training run

 If your training run is interrupted partway through (or you finish a training run and want to pick up where you left off), you may resume the run.
 All that's required is that you run the same training command again, but add `resume=true`.

-Note that the configuration you provide in your training command will be the one that's used.
-If you change something (for example, you increase the number of training steps), it will override the prior configuration.
+Note that with `resume=true` the default behavior is to ignore the configuration you provide with your training command, and use the one from the checkpoint.
+But, it is possible to use `override_config_on_resume=true` to override the prior configuration with the configuration in your training command.

 ---